 Users of the Centre come from the Crick and from universities, colleges and research institutes from all over the UK.
 The Centre plays an important role in training scientists and PhD students in advanced NMR methods.

 The 950 MHz instrument is proving to be a major asset for the UK NMR community.
 It was funded by a substantial award in 2012 and became fully operational in August 2014.
-In the first allocation round instrument time was awarded to programme leaders at eight HEIs as well as Mill Hill and LMB.
+The Centre's facilities will be further enhanced in the latter part of 2020 by the addition of a capability for biological solid-state NMR to one of our 700 MHz spectrometers.
+This new capability is being funded by the MRC.

 The Centre is a participant in the London NMR Forum, an informal discussion group focussing on biomolecular NMR.
-The Forum will be holding its inaugural meeting on June 7th at the Crick.
+The Forum meets monthly at the Crick.
 For further information please see londonnmr.wordpress.com .

 On 1 April 2015, the National Institute for Medical Research became part of the new Francis Crick Institute (the Crick).
 The Francis Crick Institute is a unique partnership between the Medical Research Council (MRC), Cancer Research UK, the Wellcome Trust, UCL (University College London), Imperial College London and King's College London.